athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 What this means is that this file is an extensible tool.
-In other words, you could write your own `tools.deps.alpha` which knows how to consume this file and be compliant with projects which use it.
+In other words, you could write your own `tools.deps.alpha` which knows how to consume this file and be compliant with projects which use the `deps.edn` file.

 ## Clojure CLI Tools Installer